fbpx

 Louis Vuitton Maison Osaka Midosuji

-When I visited there the other day, the display of the show window across the street looked like some kind of collaborative work with the exterior wall of the Louis Vuitton store.
+When I visited the other day, the display in the show window across the street coincidentally complemented the exterior wall of the Louis Vuitton store.

 There is another La Grenouillere